joshuaboud/todo/README.md

 # todo
-Todo list command line tool
+Todo list command line tool for Linux

 # Usage
 Build and place output in path as 'todo'.